Comparisons

 Beta-Alanine: Hydrogen Ion Buffering

-During sustained high-intensity exercise (2-10 minutes), lactic acid accumulates and acidic H+ ions impair muscle contraction — this is the "burn" you feel.
+During sustained high-intensity exercise (2-10 minutes), acidic hydrogen (H+) ions accumulate and impair muscle contraction — this is a large part of the "burn" you feel.
 Beta-alanine is a precursor to carnosine, a dipeptide that acts as an intramuscular pH buffer.
 Higher carnosine levels delay acidification and allow higher output at threshold.

 Best for: 800m running, rowing, cycling intervals, CrossFit metcons, kickboxing rounds, and swimming events.